MEET THE TEAM

 Anna F Ginting

-Anggie is a Papuan legal practitioner and community health advocate with over 15 years of experience working across Papua, West Papua, and Central Kalimantan.
-With a background in law and nursing, she has supported diverse communities through legal assistance, public health outreach, and capacity-building programs funded by both local and international organisations, including UNICEF.
+Anggie is a Papuan legal practitioner and community health advocate with over 15 years of experience delivering integrated legal and public health interventions across Papua, West Papua, and Central Kalimantan.
+With qualifications in law and nursing, she brings a multidisciplinary approach to community empowerment, legal protection, and health education.

-Her expertise includes HIV & AIDS prevention, reproductive health education, gender equality, disaster response, indigenous rights advocacy, and community legal empowerment.
-Anna has trained hundreds of community leaders, educators, religious groups, and youth through workshops, facilitation programs, and paralegal training.
+She has led and supported programs funded by local and international organisations, including UNICEF, with expertise spanning HIV & AIDS prevention, reproductive health education, gender equality, disaster response, Indigenous rights advocacy, and community legal empowerment.
+Anggie has trained hundreds of community leaders, educators, faith-based groups, and youth through facilitation, workshops, and paralegal training initiatives.

-She currently serves as a member of the Dewan Pimpinan Cabang (DPC) – Indonesian Advocates Association (PERADI) Palangkaraya and coordinates the Legal and Political Affairs Division of the Provincial Women’s Empowerment Service Network in Central Kalimantan.
-Known for her dedication and compassion, Anna continues to champion the rights and wellbeing of vulnerable groups—women, children, Indigenous communities, and survivors of violence—through legal assistance, advocacy, and public service.
+Currently, Anggie serves as a member of the Dewan Pimpinan Cabang (DPC) of the Indonesian Advocates Association (PERADI) in Palangka Raya and coordinates the Legal and Political Affairs Division of the Provincial Women’s Empowerment Service Network in Central Kalimantan.
+Through Huma Inay Space and WEWC, she aims to strengthen safe spaces for women and expand access to women’s health and mother-and-child programs in Central Kalimantan.

 Peby

-Peby is a public health practitioner with a Bachelor of Public Health (S.K.M) from Universitas Respati Yogyakarta and over three years of experience working with PT Rimba Makmur Utama (PT RMU) on community health and village empowerment across 38 villages in Central Kalimantan.
+Peby is a public health practitioner with a Bachelor of Public Health from Universitas Respati Yogyakarta and over three years of experience working for an ecosystem restoration, carbon company on community health and village empowerment across 38 villages in Central Kalimantan.
 Her work includes strengthening Posyandu services, leading health trainings, facilitating floating health posts, conducting screenings, and delivering education on nutrition and non-communicable diseases.

 With a strong foundation in community engagement and women’s wellbeing programs, Peby hopes to grow her leadership through the WEWC, contributing her skills in public health, facilitation, and grassroots empowerment to help create a safe and supportive space for women.